chombo-discharge/chombo-discharge/doc/sphinx/source/Control.rst

    make -s -j 32 DIM=N <application_name>

-where *N* may be 2 or 3, and <application_name> is the name of the mini-application.
+where *N* may be 2 or 3, and <application_name> is the name of the file that holds the ``main()`` function.
 This will compile an executable whose name depends on your application name and compiler settings.
 Please refer to the Chombo manual for explanation of the executable name.
 You may, of course, rename your application.

 Next, applications are run by

 .. code-block:: bash

    mpirun -np 32 <application_executable> <input_file>

 where <input_file> is your input file.
 On clusters, this is a little bit different and usually requires passing the above command through a batch system.
 Note that if you define a parameter multiple times in the input file, the last definition is canon.